buu342/N64-Sausage64/README.md

 This repository contains three folders:
 * `Plugin` - The Blender plugin itself.
 Installation instructions provided in a further section of this README.
-* `Sample Model` - An example character model with animations, with the source files available and the .s64 file exported by the plugin.
+* `Sample Model` - An example character model with animations, with the source files available alongside the .s64 file exported by the plugin.
 The Blender file is for 2.7 but can be opened on newer versions, at the expense of the materials looking different.
 * `Sample ROM` - An example N64 ROM displaying the character and the animations in action.
 The .s64 file and the textures were converted to display lists and other parsable data with a custom tool (which is currently not in this repository).
 More information available in the folder's README.

 ### What do you mean by Sausage Links?